rxn7/fif/README.md

 Fif is open to contributions, make sure to format your code with clang-format before submitting a pull request though

 # Dependencies
-The dependencies are used as submodules, so to get them:
+The dependencies are used as submodules:
 * If you already cloned the repo, run ```git submodule update --init --recursive```
 * To clone the repo with submodules ```git clone https://github.com/rxn7/fif --recurse-submodules -j8```